How to Become a Nutritionist

 - Micronutrients and macronutrients

-In some cases, students will choose to earn their master's degree or Ph.D. in order to obtain the proper licensing and certifications necessary to pursue their job to the fullest potential.
+In some cases, students may choose to continue their education and earn their master's degree or Ph.D. in order to pursue their job prospects to their fullest potential.
+This is not required, but can be advantageous.

 Necessary skills and qualifications